Probing dark matter particles at CEPC: Signals and backgrounds

 In Fig.\ (\ref{fig:mqxsections}), we compute the total monophoton cross section at CEPC for the three dark matter models, by integrating the differential cross section over the region: $E_\gamma>0.1$ GeV and $|z_\gamma|<0.99$.
 The center-of-mass energy square is $\sqrt{s} = 240$ (91.2) GeV for the $H$-mode ($Z$-mode); for the $WW$-mode, we use $\sqrt{s}=160 \GeV$ as the benchmark point.

 In the millicharged DM model, the monophoton cross section increases when $\sqrt{s}$ decreases at CEPC, for DM mass lighter than 40 GeV, as shown in the upper-left panel figure of Fig.\ (\ref{fig:mqxsections}).
 Thus the $Z$-mode has the better sensitivity than the other two modes in probing light millicharged DM.
-For the four-fermion EFT DM models, the monophoton cross section increases when $\sqrt{s}$ increases at CEPC, as shown in the lower two panel figures of Fig.\ (\ref{fig:mqxsections}).
-Thus the $H$-mode has the better sensitivity than the other two low energy modes in probing four-fermion EFT DM models.
+For the four-fermion effective operators, the monophoton cross section increases when $\sqrt{s}$ increases at CEPC, as shown in the lower two panel figures of Fig.\ (\ref{fig:mqxsections}).
+Thus the $H$-mode has the better sensitivity than the other two low energy modes in probing the DM effective operators with TeV suppression scale.

 For the $Z'$ portal DM model, we consider the case in which the mass of the $Z'$ boson is 150 GeV; the monophoton cross section in the $WW$-mode is larger than the other two modes, for the case in which DM is lighter than $\sim 70$ GeV, as shown in the upper-right panel figure of Fig.\ (\ref{fig:mqxsections}), where we consider the vector coupling only case.
 It is interesting to note that the monophoton cross section exhibits a resonance feature when the mass of the DM is in the vicinity of $M_{Z'}/2$.
 Thus we expect a better sensitivity in probing the $Z'$ portal DM models in the $WW$-mode, and enhanced constraints in the parameter space where the $Z'$ boson is nearly twice of the DM mass.
 We note that the different relations between the total production cross section and $\sqrt{s}$ in the three types of DM models are primarily due to the mass scale of the mediator.